WZBSocialScienceCenter/tmtoolkit/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. include:: _includes/intro.rst
+.. include:: intro.rst

-.. include:: _includes/license_note.rst
+.. include:: license_note.rst

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

+   intro
    install
    getting_started
    text_corpora